THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN MEDIEVAL STUDIES

 We have a large number of faculty who contribute to this interdisciplinary major, so course offerings vary widely each year.

-Students can meet many of their GERs within this interdisciplinary major, so careful planning of those beginning with the first year can help a student achieve the major along with the requirements.
+Students can meet many of their general education requirements (GERs) within this interdisciplinary major, so careful planning beginning with the first year can help a student achieve the major along with the requirements.

 Latin 1002 or a proficiency test is required for the major, so think about getting your language requirement started early.
-We strongly advise students to take more than the minimum requirement of a foreign language and if at all possible multiple languages.
+We strongly advise students to take more than the minimum requirement of a foreign language.
+If at all possible, study multiple languages.

 We have research opportunities and collaboration with the library because of our manuscript collection.
-Thinking ahead to your own projects can help get you started on authentic undergraduate research.
+Thinking ahead about your own projects can help get you started on authentic undergraduate research.